ajitgoel/Notes/InterviewQuestions/System Design and Architecture-Questions.md

 ## _Q15_:

-What Is ACID Property Of A System?
+==What Is ACID Property Of A System?==

 Answer

 _ACID_ is a acronym which is commonly used to define the properties of a relational database system, it stand for following terms

--   **Atomicity** - This property guarantees that if one part of the transaction fails, the entire transaction will fail, and the database state will be left unchanged.
+==-   **Atomicity** - This property guarantees that if one part of the transaction fails, the entire transaction will fail, and the database state will be left unchanged.==
--   **Consistency** - This property ensures that any transaction will bring the database from one valid state to another.
--   **Isolation** - This property ensures that the concurrent execution of transactions results in a system state that would be obtained if transactions were executed serially.
+==-   **Consistency** - This property ensures that any transaction will bring the database from one valid state to another.== ==-   **Isolation** - This property ensures that the concurrent execution of transactions results in a system state that would be obtained if transactions were executed serially.==
--   **Durable** - means that once a transaction has been committed, it will remain so, even in the event of power loss.
+==- **Durable** - means that once a transaction has been committed, it will remain so, even in the event of power loss==

 ---